Diff

 Formally:

-diff(state_before, state_after) → (figure, ground) The partition is symmetric: it doesn't matter which snapshot is “first.”
+diff(state_before, state_after) → (figure, ground) The partition is symmetric.
+It doesn't matter which snapshot is “first.”
 But use is asymmetric.
 The before-state is the baseline; the after-state is the perturbation.
 The diff tells you what the perturbation touched.

-The XOR
+XOR

 The simplest instantiation: state is a set of key-value pairs.
 The figure is every key whose value changed.
 The ground is every key whose value didn't.

-Apply it to the mechanic's engine:
+Apply it to the no-start:

 This is the contrast primitive.
 Hypothesis generation, ranking, and testing build on top of it.